richie-p-meyer/telco_churn/readme.md

 1) Determine which columns I need and which I can drop.
 2) Add column with an 'addon' count
 3) Answer questions one at a time
-    a) Do customers churn after they've spent a certain amount of money with the company?
+    a) Do customers with higher monthly_charges churn at a different rate? viz
+        stat test
-    b) Do customers with a partner and dependents churn at a different rate?
+    b) Do customers with a partner or dependents churn at a different rate? viz
+        stat test

-    c) What month are customers most likely to churn?
+    c) What month are customers most likely to churn? viz
+        stat test
-    d) Do customers with more addons churn at a different rate?
+    d) Do customers with more addons churn at a different rate? viz
+        stat test
+4) Comment all code, add markdown cells, add Ho and Ha

 Instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)